radiantearth/stac-spec/item-spec/common-metadata.md

 of capture datetimes.
 An example of this is the [MODIS 16 day vegetation index product.](https://lpdaac.usgs.gov/products/mod13q1v006/).
 The datetime property in a STAC item and these fields are not mutually exclusive.

-**Important:** Using one of the fields REQUIRES to include the other fields as well to enables a user to search STAC records by the provided times.
+**Important:** Using one of the fields REQUIRES to include the other field as well to enable a user to search STAC records by the provided times.
+So if you use `start_datetime` you need to add `end_datetime` and vice-versa.

 | Field Name     | Type   | Description                                                  |
 | -------------- | ------ | ------------------------------------------------------------ |